codecombat/codecombat/docs/PRODUCT_RULES.md

 - When Japanese programmers commonly use an English technical term, the concept introduction displays both names.
 - The English term is written in Latin characters and exposes its katakana pronunciation on hover, keyboard focus and click.
 - Examples include JavaScript, Editor, Object, Method, Parameter, String, Literal, Comment, Constant, Assignment, Return value, Conditional branch, Boolean, Variable, Operator, Loop and Infinite loop.
+- Every explanatory tooltip is rendered in a shared global tooltip layer mounted directly under `body`, rather than as a pseudo-element inside the triggering container.
+- Tooltip triggers keep their normal document stacking level.
+Only the tooltip layer receives the very high z-index.
+- The global tooltip is clamped into the visible viewport and remains positioned above its trigger during scrolling or resizing.
+- If an open modal or overlay covers a trigger, that covered trigger cannot activate a tooltip.
+Tooltips triggered from content inside the active modal remain visible above that modal.

 ## Reference panel